r00k/blog/_posts/2016-02-18-missing-the-boat.md

 This simultaneous worry and disinterest persisted.

-And then, ClojureScript.
-And now, Elm.
+And then ClojureScript happened.
+And now Elm.

 I don't think I'll ever need to write any JavaScript.
 Not by hand, at least.

-Turns out I didn't miss _the_ boat.
-I missed _a_ boat.
-And I couldn't be happier.
+Turns out I didn't miss _the_ boat, just _a_ boat.
+I couldn't be happier about it.